Here at Easy Food Dehydrating, “dehydrate” always means using an electric food dehydrator — the easy, reliable way to dry food at home.

 HEADS UP: I'm tryin' NOT to be doom and gloom, so thanks for taking the time to read my Fight Inflation and Be Survival Savvy page.

-What does “survival savvy” mean?
+What does “survival savvy” really mean today?

 5 Dried Food Recipes (That Actually Taste Great)